keano-robinson/react-star-rating/README.md

                 initalRating: rating, //0 by default
                 totalStars, //5 by default
                 clickable: true, //Makes StarRating interactive (false by default)
                 clickHandler: (newRating, _totalStars) => setRating(newRating), //Dynamically adjusts rating.
-These values used in the paragraph below.
+These values are used in the paragraph below.
                      //When StarRating is clicked, clickHandler is called with the new rating and total number of 'stars' of the StarRating component
                 StarComponent: Planet, //A gold star with grey background by default decimalPrecision //Adjusts the precision of the tooltip